 Five children killed in South Bend, Indiana house fire

 SOUTH BEND, Ind.
-(CBS) -- Five children died in a house fire Sunday night in South Bend, Indiana, according to the city's fire department.
+(CBS) -- Five children died in a house fire Sunday night in South Bend, in one of the worst fatal fires in South Bend history.

+The youngest of the victims was 17 months old, Fire Chief Carl Buchanon said at a news conference on Monday.
+He did not disclose the ages of the four others who died.
+In his 37 years of service, Buchanon said he could not recall a worse loss of life in a fire in South Bend.
+He said it could be the single worst fatal fire in the city's history, but he would have to review archives to be certain.

+According to the South Bend History Museum, five children and their grandmother died in a fire on April 18, 1929.
+On Dec.
+17, 1944, six people died and 17 injured after a 3-alarm blaze gutted the Page Hotel

+"None of us could even imagine what yesterday entailed," Buchanon said.
+"Our hearts are low and feeling very saddened right now."

-A sixth child was transported by air to a pediatric burn center in Indianapolis.
+A sixth victim, an 11-year-old who was the oldest child inside, was transported by air to a pediatric burn center in Indianapolis.

+Buchanon said one adult was in the home but could not reach the children due to the severity of the fire.
+He did not disclose whether that adult was injured.

 When firefighters arrived, the home in the 200 block of North LaPorte Avenue was engulfed in flames, with the children trapped on the second floor.